dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 }
 ```

 This function returns the main counter of the hpet as a number of femtoseconds since it was last reset.
-You may want to convert this to a more management unit like nano or even microseconds.
+You may want to convert this to a more managemable unit like nano or even microseconds.

 Next let's look at setting up an interrupt timer.
 This requires the use of a comparator, and a bit of logic.
 You'll also need the IO APIC set up, and we're going to use some dummy functions to show what you'd need to do.
 We're going to use comparator 0, but this could be any comparator.